tonight-halfmoon/slv-n-erlang/concurrent/otp/TSAG/readme.md

 > Second option

-Add to environment variable $ERL_LIBS both RIAKC and RIAKC_DEPS_HAMCREST and RIAKC_DEPS_PB as shown in (ERL_LIBS 2)[https://github.com/tonight-halfmoon/shabang/tree/master/archlinux/environment.variables/etc_profile_d_erl_libs_2_sh].
+Add to environment variable $ERL_LIBS both RIAKC and RIAKC_DEPS_HAMCREST and RIAKC_DEPS_PB as shown in [ERL_LIBS 2](https://github.com/tonight-halfmoon/shabang/tree/master/archlinux/environment.variables/etc_profile_d_erl_libs_2_sh).

 ## Development

+> First Option

 If you set the environment variable according to the first option, then:

    erl -pa $PATH_TO_RIAKC/ebin $PATH_TO_RIAKC/deps/*/ebin ebin/

+> Second Option

-Otherwise, if all reltated environment variables have been set according to the second option then we do not need to pass them explicitely.
+Otherwise, if all reltated environment variables have been set according to the Second Option, then we do not need to pass them explicitely.

+   erl -pa ebin